jcsn13/PredictingPRinKB/README.md

 - Datasets with GWAS filtering -> Uses a metadata, gwas, and full.

-Check the previous repository to get a deeper insight, and also read https://msystems.asm.org/content/5/3/e00656-19.
+Check the previous repository to get a deeper insight, and also read: https://msystems.asm.org/content/5/3/e00656-19.

 # Running the pipeline